brikrey67/functional-programming-concepts/readme.md

 - Define the concepts of state and immutability
 - Give examples of higher order functions

 ## Framing (5 minutes)

 Programming at its most basic level is the process developers undergo to instruct a computer to perform a task.
 But there are a number of programmatic approaches that can be taken to enable your computer to solve a specific problem.
 We call these approaches **programming paradigms**.

 So far in WDI, we've largely relied on the *procedural programming* paradigm, which is the notion of writing a series of step-by-step instructions for your computer to carry out.
-For example, we wrote out every `console.log()` or `alert()` message we wanted to appear based on what our user would input as a response in "Choose You Own Adventure".
+For example, we wrote out every `console.log()` or `alert()` message we wanted to appear based on what our user would input as a response in "Choose You Own Adventure."

 Most recently, we dipped our toes into the **object-oriented programming** paradigm.
 This design pattern allows us to considerably DRY up our code to achieve ***abstraction***, ***encapsulation***, and ***modularity***.